whaleymar/whalengine/README.md

 - Level editor\*\*

 ## Misc
-- give vertices a color component (+ isVerticesUpdateNeeded in Draw component)
 - ECS lib tasks
 - make this an actual framework
     - move stuff in main.cpp into game class